Representation of Markov chains by random maps: existence and regularity conditions: Regularity of densities

 Furthermore, if every point in the interior of the support of $\mu_{x}$ admits a neighbourhood such that the Lebesgue density of $\mu_{x}$ is strictly positive in the interior of the support then the same holds for $\nu_{x}$. \end{proposition} \begin{proof} Assume $d\mu_{x}=\rho_{x}d m$ and there is some (Lebesgue regular) family $d\nu_{x}=\vartheta_{x}d m$ such that $(f_{x})_{*}\nu_{x}=\mu_{x}$.
 By the Jacobian equations we have So defining $\vartheta_{x}(z)$ as above gives us $\nu_{x}$.

-Because $(f_{x})_{x\in K}$ are continuously varying diffeomorphisms the Jacobians $J_{f_{x}}(z)$ vary continuously with respect to $(x,z)\in K\times B_{1}$ which implies the statement of the proposition. \end{proof} \begin{corollary} Assume $(\mu_{x})_{x\in K}$ is a continuous family of measures and the supports admit diffeomorphisms as above.
+Because $(f_{x})_{x\in K}$ are continuously varying diffeomorphisms the Jacobians $J_{f_{x}}(z)$ vary continuously with respect to $(x,z)\in K\times B_{1}$ which implies the statement of the proposition. \end{proof} \begin{corollary} Let $(\mu_{x})_{x\in K}$ be as above.
+In addition, assume that each $\mu_x$ has continuous density which is strictly positive on the interior of its support.
 Then there exists a family of continuous maps $T_{x}:[0,1]^{n}\to\mathbb{R}^{n}$ varying in the $C^{0}$-topology and the following holds